otaheri/cvpr20_scheduler/README.md

 # dependencies
 pandas
-\code pip install pandas
+> pip install pandas

 icalendar
-\code pip install icalendar
+> pip install icalendar

 # installation
 No need to install (probably this package is one time use :)).
 Just clone the repo and run the cvpr20_scheduler.py with your search criterias.